 Our chiropractor will assess your spinal health.
 As a result, he will determine whether spinal x-rays are necessary.
 This is based on your history and physical examination.

 Our chiropractor will refer you for x-rays if required.
 Generally, the Medicare system covers the costs of spinal x-rays.

 Do I need a referral from a GP?

 For private patients, a referral is not necessary from a GP, as chiropractors are primary healthcare practitioners.

-GP’s in Canberra are referring to chiropractors via the Enhanced Primary Care Program (EPC).
+GPs in Canberra are referring to chiropractors via the Enhanced Primary Care Program (EPC).
 This program allows up to five chiropractic visits where you can claim a percentage of the chiropractic fee back under the Medicare system.
-The EPC program is for people who have a chronic as well as longstanding spinal issue.
+The EPC program is for people who have chronic as well as longstanding spinal issues.
 Ask your local GP for more information.